Act I Scene i

 Jakob’s sophomore album, Fallen Sparrows, will be released December 2019.

-Jakob’s debut full-length album, “Which Way Is Up,” is now available.
+Jakob’s debut album, Which Way Is Up

-For physical CDs, head over to https://jakobbergerandhishat.bandcamp.com/.
+For a limited edition handmade wood-fronted pop-up CD, head over to https://jakobbergerandhishat.bandcamp.com/.

 Jakob Berger (& his hat) has long been fascinated by musical instruments, and took the plunge into the study of lutherie at Palomar College in 2015, developing his skills as a woodworker by constructing his first electric guitar and ukulele.
 In 2016 he was recognized by the State of California Senate for his achievements in stringed instrument building, and since then has been making simple percussion instruments and developing his lunchbox ukuleles.
 Every instrument on this page was handmade by Jakob.

-- Gourd Ukulele [electric]: $290.
+- Polish Tea Tin Ukulele [electric]: $325.

 - Vintage Mickey Mouse lunchbox ukulele

 - Robot lunchbox ukulele

 - Soprano hard-top gourd ukulele

 Please contact for availability & commission requests.